jcoreio/apollo-magic-refetch/README.md

 ## Handling Creation

+Typically you call `refetch` within the `update` callback of your `Mutation` that creates objects.
+You just have to call `refetch` with the `__typename` that was created.

-When you omit the id parameter, `refetch` refetches all active queries that contain the requested `__typename` in their selections, regardless of what ids are actually in their results.
-This can be used after creating an object.
+Unlike deletions, you don't pass the `id` of the created object.
+Without a specific `id` to search for, it simply refetches all active queries that contain any object of the requested `__typename` in their cached data, in case the created object belongs in the new results.
+This is less efficient than refetching queries containing a specific `id`, but far easier than manually inserting the created object into each relevant query.

 In this example, the `__typename` of the object being created is `Device`.